 4.Write Personal Stories and Record Memories

 Choose to record!
-Whether you decide to record about events that transpire on Memorial Day, memories you retain about deceased family members, or personal histories, make sure your journal entries are unique, honest and detailed.
+Whether you decide to record events that transpire on Memorial Day, memories you retain about deceased family members, or personal histories, make sure your journal entries are unique, honest, and detailed.
 Let your personality shine through.

 5. Do Family History: Prepare Names for the Temple